 “I’m really excited about this project because of what it’s going to do for Oneida,” Greendeer said.
 “It’s going to help wake up our Memorial park over on Hwy.
 54. In addition to the wall and eagle we’ll now have a plaque representing the different branches of service.
 In time as that becomes more popular it will lead to more benefits near the park like washrooms and other things that are needed.
 One good thing always leads to another.”

 Special thanks to Wisconsin MOPH Commander George Greendeer, MOPH Chapter 164 Vice Commander Cletus Ninham, Oneida Nation Veterans Affairs Committee, Oneida Nation Veterans Services Office, VFW Post 7784, VFW 8th District Commander Chris Cornelius, Oneida Nation Secretary Lisa Summers, and the Oneida Nation Law Office for their hard work in compiling the information contained in this article and support for this measure.

-One Response to Oneida Nation declared Purple Heart Reservation
+3 Responses to Oneida Nation declared Purple Heart Reservation

 This is good, are military Park On Highway 54 wall represents all warriors warriors who have served in all wars as early as 1860.
 Thank you for all your support the military or the Purple Heart, oneida Wisconsin

 Please add me to mailing list